KamilaOtabekova/Mini-project-of-Kamila-Otabekova/README.md

 </html>

 ```
-## 5.1. *Then we should locate these index and timetable html codes in file named:*
+## 5.1. *Then we should locate these entry, index and timetable html codes in file named:*

 ```sql